What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Introduction

 \section{Introduction}

 What would it mean to describe the world relative to a quantum system?
-Due in particular to its connection with the attractive idea of a fully relational account of quantum theory, this question has recently drawn significant interest, especially through the lens of a new type of objects: quantum reference frames (QRFs).
-This question's inherent vagueness, in particular, is a source of interest as well as of difficulty.
-The last decades have seen significant efforts aiming at understanding what it would mean and entail to take it seriously.
+This riddle presents itself as an attractive compass, pointing towards a fully relational account of quantum theory.
+With its inherent vagueness being a source of interest as well as of difficulty, this question has inspired significant efforts over the last decade, directed at understanding what it would mean to take it seriously.
+This quest has especially led to the study and use of a new type of objects: quantum reference frames (QRFs).

 In particular, several frameworks have been proposed to formalize the notion of a QRF.
 The first attempts originate from the study of superselection rules \cite{Aharonov:1967zza, Aharonov:1984zz, Wick:1970bd}.
 Another approach, referred to as the quantum information (QI) approach\cite{Smith:2018gas, Spekkens:2008acy, Gour:2009hng} (see the review in \cite{Bartlett:2006tzx}), focuses on what information is ``speakable'' from within a QRF, without touching on the question of transformations from one QRF to another.
 The operational framework \cite{Loveridge:2016tnh, Loveridge:2017pcv, Carette:2023wpz, Glowacki:2023nnf} as well as the extra-particle framework \cite{Castro-Ruiz:2021vnq} anchor their approach in the operational meaning of QRFs, emphasizing the quantities obtainable from within a QRF.